-International members (scholars living and working outside of the USA) are invited to submit an application to the International Coordinator at ic.narst@gmail.com by January XX, 20XX.
+International members (scholars living and working outside of the USA) are invited to submit an application to the International Committee at ic.narst@gmail.com by January XX, 20XX.

-The amount of the scholarship varies depending on where the researcher lives and what activities are to be supported.
+The scholarship amount varies depending on where the researcher lives and what activities are to be supported.
 Please review the application materials carefully for more details.